shaiknizamuddin/restaurantApp/README.md

   User can also filter the available restaurants form the left pane search box.
 Based on the filtered result only the filtered restaurants will be displayed on the Google Map.

+  User can get a maximum of 20 search results around his 500 meters radius.

 <b>[ Note ] : If you do not get the restaurants list, please check `CORS` enabled on your browser or try reinstalling it.</b>